The borough of Donora, Pa. was incorporated in 1901, soon after the Union Steel Company was founded along the Monongahela River.

 The Jewish community of Donora grew quickly over its first decade, although it always remained small, even by the standards of the region.
 The Jewish population of the borough was approximately 164 in 1906, according to the American Jewish Year Book, and approximately 300 in 1919, according to the Jewish Criterion.
 Ohav Sholom Congregation peaked in the 1920s at 75 families, according to member Arnold Hirsch.

-The founders of Ohav Sholom were mostly Hungarian immigrants and often sparred with Lithuanian, Polish and German members over ritual practices and educational methods.
+The founders of Ohav Sholom were mostly Hungarian immigrants who often sparred with Lithuanian, Polish and German members over ritual practices and educational methods.
 The congregation observed strict Orthodox guidelines and offered a daily cheder (religious school).
 Sometime between 1902 and 1904, the Pittsburgh Section of the National Council of Jewish Women organized a progressive religious school in Donora, independent of the congregation.
 The school was the second branch of what later became known as the Southwestern District of Pennsylvania Jewish Religious Schools program.
-The school had as many as 50 students in its early years and held its first confirmation exercises in 1910, in a ceremony at the Grand Opera House attended by Rabbi J. Leonard Levy of Rodef Shalom Congregation in Pittsburgh.
+The religious school had as many as 50 students in its early years.
+The school held its first confirmation exercises in 1910, in a ceremony at the Grand Opera House attended by Rabbi J. Leonard Levy of Rodef Shalom Congregation in Pittsburgh.
 In the 1930s, Ohav Sholom held confirmation exercises in the synagogue, although the practice was controversial.

 The members of Ohav Sholom worshipped in a rented store room at 320 McKean Avenue before breaking ground on a $15,000 synagogue on Thompson Street in 1911.
 The two-story building had classrooms downstairs and a sanctuary upstairs.
 The sanctuary was designed with a bima (platform) in the center of the room and a stage, up front.
 During a renovation in the 1930s, the basement was converted into a social hall and kitchen.
 The renovation sparked a debate within the congregation, because some of the more religious members felt it would be inappropriate to allow card games in the building.
 According to Hirsch, Rabbi Aaron Mordechai Ashinsky of Pittsburgh was brought to Donora to mediate a solution.
 After a lengthy communal meeting, he determined that members should be prohibited from playing card games within a section of the social hall directly beneath the ark containing the Torah scrolls.
 Card playing was permitted everywhere else in the small room.
 A second renovation in 1965 removed the central bima and only used the front stage.
 At that time, the congregation was officially renamed Ohav Sholom Congregation of Donora.